 - Check with your small local claims or civil courts about documents needed

-Enforcing a Promissory Note can be a challenging process, especially when dealing with a friend or family member.
+Enforcing a Promissory Note can be challenging, especially when dealing with a friend or family member.
 It is strongly advised that you start by communicating with them to try and avoid the time and cost incurred when hiring debt collection agencies or taking them to court.
 If you are still trying to negotiate with a friend and family member about repaying their loan and have not reached the stages above, read our article on steps you can take to legally get your money back from a friend.